This site requires a more recent version of Adobe Flash Player to function properly.

-Cable Networks revenues stood at around $2.18 billion in 2014 and the growth rate has averaged at around 10% for the past few years.
+Cable Networks revenues stood at around $2.2 billion in 2015 and the growth rate has averaged at around 9% for the past few years.
 Even though revenue figure is quite low compared to that for its other businesses such as CBS Network, Local Broadcasting etc., the expected growth is attractive.
-Given the demand for premium content, stability of subscription business and annual fee increases, we expect these revenues to grow to $3.4 billion by the end of our forecast period.
+Given the demand for premium content, stability of subscription business, newly launched streaming service and annual fee increases, we expect these revenues to grow to $3.3 billion by the end of our forecast period.

 Increasing pay-TV competition

 Increasing competition among pay-TV providers such as Comcast, Time Warner, DirecTV, AT&T and Verizon is favorable for media companies.
 In such a scenario, CBS can gain negotiating power in discussions regarding the pricing of subscription fees for its programming content.

 Even though competition among pay-TV companies is increasing, they cannot continue bidding up subscription prices for channels.
 In order to protect consumers, pay-TV providers are increasingly taking a stand against media companies, leading to frequent channel blackouts.

 Online licensing & broadcast advertising

 With growth of online streaming companies such as Netflix that monetize primarily older content, licensing opportunities have expanded for media companies.
 However, given a decline in traditional television viewership, ratings are hit hard and this has resulted in lower advertising revenues for most of the media companies.
 So far, licensing revenue growth has not been able to completely offset the declines seen on advertising front.
 Having said that, broadcasting networks, such as FOX, CBS, NBC and ABC have been able to contain the advertising decline due to their exposure to sports programming, which garners very high viewership and better ad pricing.